OleksiiKalinin/KalinaServer/README.md

-Developing started in January 2021
+Developing started in January 2021 (not finished yet)

 Server for Soc.Net.
 "Kalina"